 Is that speaking to your soul right now?
 Don’t worry, you’re not alone, and there is a solution!
 Entrepreneur friend, it may be time for you to outsource tasks and hire your first team member.
 I know it can be scary!
 You’re probably so used to doing it all, DIYing the tasks you aren’t an expert at, or possibly even holding your business back from the potential it has because you just don’t have the capacity to do it all alone.

 Where do you even start?
 When do you know it’s time to hire your first team member and expand your business?
 How do you begin the hiring process?
+How will you hire the most reliable accounting and outsourcing services?
+To find out more about these crucial steps, and to learn how to secure the right accountants for your needs, read on for valuable insights.

 As a website design agency that started as a single entrepreneur with a vision and has since grown into a team of 6+ team members, we’ve learned a lot over the years when it comes to growing a team.
 Read on to discover our 7 step process for hiring your first team member and expanding your business!